 Concerns of keeping self-care and mental health in a positive spot – specifically in relation to burnout – have been a hot topic of discussion.
-While COVID-19 has exacerbated these concerns and stress levels, the issue of burnout has been around for quite some time.
+While COVID-19 exacerbated these concerns and stress levels, the issue of burnout has been around for quite some time.

-Work burnout is often discussed within terms of work-life balance.
+Work burnout is often discussed in terms of work-life balance.
 Simple ways to avoid that crash are enforcing a hard stop on reading or responding to emails at a certain time of evening, or to continuously clean your workspace.
 Easier said than done, but it is critical.

-But sometimes you have to look at the nitty gritty.
+But sometimes you have to look at the nitty-gritty.
 Sometimes you have to ask difficult questions about your job and your personality in order to understand how burnout is impacting you.
-This can now be done with Global IT Burnout Index, a free, science-based assessment to tackle your stressors before it’s too late.
+This can now be done with the Global IT Burnout Index, a free, science-based assessment to tackle your stressors before it’s too late.

-This is geared towards people working in tech (as the website reads, “burnout in tech is high and real”), but is useful for any industry.
+This is geared toward people working in tech (as the website reads, “burnout in tech is high and real”), but is useful for any industry.

 To begin, you simply start the quiz and answer a few questions about yourself and your job (e.g. “I find it difficult to relax after a day of work” and then you answer based on how strongly you agree or disagree).

 There are 10 total questions, and no personal information is asked (no name or email).
 It is open data, meaning it will help people on the other side better understand burnout; but, it’s totally anonymous.